Austoe6/tech-blog/src/content/blog/2018-07-03-how-to-send-money-with-paypal-without-a-credit-card.md

 title: How to send money with PayPal without a Credit Card
 date: '2018-07-03T16:15:31+03:00'
 thumbnail: /img/paypal-3460582_1920.jpg
+description: >-
-description: How to send money/make payment with PayPal without a credit card.
+  Welcome to TechGenius!
+How to send money/make payment with PayPal without a credit card.
+With no credit card or bank account you can still send/make payment with PayPal.
+You don't need to worry much if you're lacking a bank account,you can still use PayPal.
+TechGenius has it covered..
 category: quick fixes
 author: Austin Okhala
 featured: true